Player

 If you use

-and at the same time use coordinates for the next checkpoint, it will automatically showRACE_NORMAL
+RACE_FINISHand at the same time use coordinates for the next checkpoint, it will automatically showRACE_NORMALinstead.Warning

 Race checkpoints are asynchronous, that means only one can be shown at a time.